WeldemariamH/Premier-League-Season-2022-23-Teams-Analysis-based-on-the-Playing-Positions/README.md

 ## How to Use
 To replicate or extend this analysis, follow these steps:
 1.Data Exploration, Cleaning, and Preprocessing Execute the Python script EPL 2022_23 Preprocessed data.py in a Jupyter environment
 2.Power BI Analysis Import the Final preprocessed datas.xlsx file into Power BI.
-Open the EPL 2022_23 PowerBi visualization.pbix file to explore the visualizations and analyses
+Open the `powerbi Visualization/` file to explore the visualizations and analyses

 ## Getting Started
 These instructions will help you set up the project on your local machine for development and analysis purposes